Mangalore bajji

 Golibaje (in Tulu) or Mangalore bajji (in Kannada) is an Indian fried food made from various flours and curd.
-In Tulu Nadu region, it is known as golibaje.
 Other names for the dish include Mangalore baje.
 This is widely famous in Andhra Pradesh and Telangana as Mysore bonda/bajji.

 Ingredients

 The main ingredients used to make Mangalore bajji include maida, curd, gram flour, rice flour, chopped onion, coriander leaves, coconut, jeera, green chillies, curry leaves, and salt.
 The ingredients are thoroughly mixed to form a hard batter, then shaped into a small ball and deep fried, preferably in coconut oil.
 It is often served with chutney.